Old timers wanted for commemorative baseball game

 “During his heyday in the mid-1920s through mid-1930s with the pennant-winning Pittsburgh Pirates and Chicago Cubs,” said a biography from the Society for American Baseball Research, “Cuyler was considered one of the most popular and most exciting players in baseball.
 Blessed with uncanny speed, quick reflexes, and a powerful arm, Cuyler was a solid line-drive hitter with surprising power.”

 - Tuesday, Aug.
-30, 5:00 pm – Reception and opening of Photo Exhibit through to September 30, including refreshments and baseball card evaluations by Don Franklin – bring in your cards and have him take a look!
+30, 5 p.m. – Reception and opening of Photo Exhibit through to September 30, including refreshments and baseball card evaluations by Don Franklin – bring in your cards and have him take a look.

 - Thursday, Sept.
-29, 7:00 pm – Baseball movie starring Tom Hanks, Geena Davis, and others, presented by Prof. Emeritus John Blakemore.
-Popcorn and pop included!
+29, 7 p.m. – Baseball movie starring Tom Hanks, Geena Davis, and others, presented by Prof. Emeritus John Blakemore.
+Popcorn and pop included.